Shrabanti87/Gooogle_Auto/README.md

 beta: True regression coeffficients in the count model
 gamma: True regression coeffficients in the zero model
 rho: Correlation parameter of AR(1) of the covariance matrix for multivariate normal distribution
+sim: Takes "1" for simulation 1, else takes "2"
 family: It specifies the distribution of the count model which is "Poisson" in this case.

-The function outputs the following in the list form: return(list(data=data,yvar="y",xvars=xvars,zvars=zvars,zeroinfl=zeroinfl))

-data: dataset; yvar: the zero-inflated outcome variable, xvars: covariates for the count model; zvars=xvars: covariates for the zero model; zeroinfl: proportion of zero inflation
+These functions generate the  dataset, zero-inflated outcome variable, covariates for the count model (X) which is assumed to be equal to that of the zero model (Z), and the proportion of zero inflation.

-2. datagen.sim1.all<-function(n,p,ngrp,beta,gamma,rho,family,ITER): This function calls the function datagen.sim1.func "ITER" times to generate the simulated data set "ITER" times for a given set of parameters.
+2. datagen.sim.all<-function(n,p,ngrp,beta,gamma,rho,family,ITER): This function calls the function datagen.sim1.func "ITER" times to generate the simulated data set "ITER" times for a given set of parameters.
 It outputs all the datasets in the list form `data.list`.

 ### Function to fit the gooogle method on the training dataset: `fit_method`
 This R file contains the function `fit.method` which takes the the following as arguments: